Linuxbrew/brew/docs/Troubleshooting.md

 # Troubleshooting

+**Run `brew update` twice and `brew doctor` *before* creating an issue!**

-Before creating an issue, check for common issues and make sure your issue has not already been reported.
+This document will help you check for common issues and make sure your issue has not already been reported.

 ## Check for common issues